-First there are the service type of common function.
-An example of this would be firmware update on a large number of systems.
+One use case is for service type functions.
+An example of this would be a firmware update on a large number of systems.
 Rather than invoke actions on individual resources, it is more efficient for a client to indicate the image and the list of resources to which it is applied.
-In this case, there is already a service in existance in the model and so an aggregation service isn't needed and instead the existing service needs just be augmented to enable the application to a list of resources.
+In this case, there is already a service in existence in the model, and so an aggregation service isn't needed.
+Instead the existing service needs just be augmented to enable the application to a list of resources.

-And additional use case is existing common actions.
-Examples of this are the ComputerSystem actions Reset or SetDefaultBootOrder.
-These actions exist, but the Redfish URI structure requires the action to be on each resource.
+Another use case is to perform common actions.
+Examples of this are the Reset or SetDefaultBootOrder actions.
+These actions are defined in the ComputerSystem schema, but the Redfish URI structure requires the action to be on each ComputerSystem resource.
 Thus there is an individual operation on each resource.
-It is more efficient for a client to, instead, provide the action and a list of the resources to which the action needs to be applied.
-Think of rebooting a thousand systems.
-One operation with a list of those thousand systems is less overhead for the client as apposed to doing a thousand operations.
+It is more efficient for a client to invoke the action and a list of the resources to which the action needs to be applied.
+For example, if one thousand systems need to be reset, there is significant overhead in performing one thousand individual reset operations than it is to perform a single operation that specifies the one thousand system to be reset.

 A final use case would be to change an attribute on multiple members of a collection.
 An example of this might be to change the boot order on a large number of systems.
-Right now, this would require an operation per systems.
-Provided the resources are in the same collection, the deep PATH operation suffices to meet the requirements of this use case.
+This would require an operation per system.
+However, assuming the resources are in the same collection, the deep PATCH operation suffices to meet the requirements of this use case.

-16.2.
-Aggregation service
+17.2 Aggregation service